ids/cluster-builder/docs/coreos-iscsi-storage.md

 ## Prepare CoreOS VMs for Ansible Management

+> __Note__ that Ansible configuration has been bundled into the `coreos-init.yml` playbook.
+If you have already executed `coreos-init.yml` you can skip this step.

 In order to manage our CoreOS VMs with Ansible we will install __pypy__ using an Ansible module.

 First we need to fetch the module: